urgent-challenge/urgent2024_challenge/evaluation_metrics/README.md

         LC_ALL=C sort -u > reference.scp
     ```

     For WER evaluation, you will need to additional provide the reference text file.
-The text file should contain the transcriptions of the clean reference signals.
+The text file should contain two columns: the unique utterance ID and the corresponding transcription of the clean reference signal.
 The text file should look like this:
     ```
     # reference.text
     fileid_1 This is the transcription of the first speech sample